-The painters of such work were by and large foreigners likely of Greek background but as with all situations where artists find themselves in a market thriving in liquidity and commissions much innovation followed.
+The painters of such work were by and large roman immigrants, slaves and foreigners likely of Greek background but as with all situations where artists find themselves in a market thriving in liquidity and commissions much innovation followed.
 The art produced was a mixture of the artists’ abilities and the purchaser’s tastes so that a great variety of work was produced and innovation ensued.
-Some examples of innovation in ancient roman art and painting include the introduction of landscapes and idyllic settings, often with small figures dominated by the monumental setting (also mentioned by Vitruvius in De Architectura), another example might include still life work (I have no references or proof – it’s a suggestion worth following up, not to mention the love of portraiture such as is seen in various techniques, for example gold leaf portraiture on glass or encaustic (wax) on wood such as found in north Africa, not to mention the portraits on fresco in Pompeii are all amazing.
+Some examples of innovation in ancient roman art and painting include the introduction of landscapes and idyllic settings, often with small figures dominated by the monumental setting (also mentioned by Vitruvius in De Architectura), another example might include still life work (I have no references or proof – it’s a suggestion worth following up!), not to mention the love of portraiture such as is seen in various techniques, for example gold leaf portraiture on glass or encaustic (wax) on wood such as found in north Africa, not to mention the portraits on fresco in Pompeii are all amazing.

 As is always the case, some artistic innovations had their detractors, for example Vitruvius wasn’t very taken with the growing appreciation for fantasy creatures and settings which became increasingly frequent in 3rd and 4th style Roman painting.

-Ancient Roman Colours
+Ancient Roman colours and palettes

+Roman chroniclers mention 7 mineral colours and 9 mixed colours.
 The principal colours used by the Romans for their paintings were ocre (an earthy yellow), blue (very difficult/expensive to make), red also known as Pompey Red and black.
 These colours were used to mix a range of tones and other colours as necessary.
 The manner in which they obtained these colours is still under investigation, particularly the means of achieving the distinctive Pompeii Red.
 The raw materials were mineral, animal and vegetable matter.
 For example the powder of charred bones is still used to make an excellent black.
-Roman chroniclers mention 7 mineral colours and 9 mixed colours.

 Greek artists added other colours to this range including colours such as red, white and green from Lead and Copper salts.